timecapsulellc/OrphiCrowdFund/README.md

 - **Upgradeable Contracts**: UUPS proxy pattern for future improvements
 - **Leader Ranks**: Shining Star and Silver Star qualification system

+## Security Notice ⚠️

+This repository contains smart contract code intended to be deployed on BSC.
+Please follow these security practices:

+1. **Never commit private keys or secrets to GitHub**
+2. **Always use environment variables for sensitive information**
+3. **Create a proper `.env` file based on the `.env.example` template**
+4. **Keep your production deployment keys separate from development keys**

 ## System Architecture

 ### Smart Contracts